boomskills/Codeigniter-Full-Stack-Starter-Kit/README.md

 > Starting a new project from scratch sometimes can be tricky, from setting up, installations and so on.
 This starter kit template however gives you the starting point you need, it comes ready set for development with any kind of development environment currently supporting docker.
 You can use it to start your project of any kind, from blogging websites, customer projects or even your personal website.

-If you are new to Codeigniter, please visit this link to learn more about Codeigniter PHP web framework.
+If you are new to Codeigniter, please visit this [Link](https://codeigniter4.github.io/userguide/) to learn more about Codeigniter PHP web framework.

 # Quick Start